Instagram/LibCST/docs/source/matchers.rst

 To accomplish this, a matcher has been created which corresponds to each LibCST node documented in :ref:`libcst-nodes`.
-Matchers default each of their attributes to the special sentinal matcher :func:`~libcst.matchers.DoNotCare`.
+Matchers default each of their attributes to the special sentinel matcher :func:`~libcst.matchers.DoNotCare`.
 When constructing a matcher, you can initialize the node with only the values of attributes that you are concerned with, leaving the rest of the attributes set to :func:`~libcst.matchers.DoNotCare` in order to skip comparing against them.